paldepind/functionize/README.md

 Maps a function over an _object_(not an array).
 The mapper function recieves both the object value and key.

+## filter(fn, obj)

+Maps a function over an object and returns an object with only the keys whose properties satisfies the predicate function.

 ## arity(fn)